JeffersonLab/clara-rest/README.md

 $ pip install -r requirements.txt
 ```

+System requirements:

+- InfluxDB server, for the clara runtime database (it needs to have an empty DB called 'claraRuntime')

 ### Running the App in development mode
 Inside the application folder, you can do this by running in your terminal: